How Hypnotherapy Could Be the Answer to Managing Chronic Pain

 What are the current methods of treatment?

-Painkillers and exercise are the golden standard of treatments prescribed by doctors up and down the country.
+Painkillers and exercise are the golden standard of treatments prescribed by doctors worldwide.
 A regular dose of painkillers may be given for a bad back whereas exercise and physical therapy may aid the recovery after an accident.
 These options, understandably, are a concern for sufferers who are fearful of relying on medication for the rest of their lives.
 More options must be explored and if the source of pain cannot be found or altered, the focus should be on targeting pain signals from the brain.

 Does hypnotherapy work?